 Sign up now on the Surfshark website

-Much like Surfshark above, Hotspot Shield is a back-to-basics streaming VPN that's reliable and can get you access to just about every service you could imagine – although we did struggle to access Netflix Canada, which just so happens to be one of the best-featured libraries.
+Much like Surfshark above, Hotspot Shield is a simplistic streaming VPN that's reliable and can get you access to just about every service you could imagine – although in our Hotspot Shield review we did struggle to access Netflix Canada, which just so happens to be one of the best-featured libraries.

 Hotspot Shield's standout feature is its Catapult Hydra protocol which allows its to reach the heady heights of over 400Mbps (on a suitable base connection, of course).
 That's almost twice the speed any other VPN can hit, but with it do come a couple of problems.